Go to "How to Apply" for information on the application process.

 German and English

 TUM has been combining scientific expertise with entrepreneurial thinking for more than 140 years.
-Achievement of top results in all its core fields of education and research: engineering and economics, natural and life sciences, medicine and sports resulted in TUM being ranked the No. 1 university in Germany in 2011 (CHE University Ranking) and among the top 50 universities worldwide according to the Times Higher Education World University Rankings.
+Achievement of top results in all its core fields of education and research: engineering and economics, natural and life sciences, medicine and sports resulted in TUM being ranked the No. 1 university in Germany and among the top 100 universities worldwide according to the Times Higher Education World University Rankings and the Academic Ranking of World Universities (http://www.shanghairanking.com/ARWU2012.html).

 At TUM, you have a unique chance to experience the energized spirit of an entrepreneurial university in the very heart of Europe.